gateio/gateapi-nodejs/docs/FuturesApi.md

 const opts = {
-  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'order': 12345, // number | Futures order ID, return related data only if specified 'limit': 100, // number | Maximum number of records returned in one list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'countTotal': 0 // 0 | 1 | Whether to return total number matched.
+  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'order': 12345, // number | Futures order ID, return related data only if specified 'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'countTotal': 0 // 0 | 1 | Whether to return total number matched.
 Default to 0(no return)